Why on earth are there fish in the paths of Kincardine Castle Garden?

 Cyrus’s garden was a four-part garden, a Chahar Bagh.
 The four quarters, symbolising Cyrus’ four-quarters of the world, were separated by aqueducts leading to a central water feature.
 Water was essential in arid Persia and underground aqueducts were built to carry water many tens of miles from the hills.
 This is a sketch of Cyrus’s Walled Garden.

-The four-part garden became a hallmark of Persian Gardens.
+The four-part garden became a pattern for Persian Gardens.
 You can see much more recent examples at Humayan’s Tomb in Delhi or at the Taj Mahal in Agra (below) both relics of the Mughal Indian Empire.
 In this case the four-part garden has been itself sub divided in a fractal sequence at least three more times.
 The design spread far and wide and it is intriguing to compare Cyrus’s design with the Walled Garden at Kincardine which, before it was extended, was a typical four-part garden.
 Being in the north of Scotland, however, we have no need for aqueducts, so they have been replaced by paths.
 If Cyrus the Great saw the Kincardine walled garden today he would find the design very familiar.

 These gardens were so important that their design was replicated in Persian Carpets.
 Here’s a typical example.